UConn vs. Arkansas: Odds, spread, over/under - NCAA Tournament Sweet 16

 UConn vs. Arkansas: Odds, spread, over/under and other Vegas lines - NCAA Tournament Sweet 16

-A Sweet 16 NCAA Tournament matchup features the No. 4 UConn Huskies (27-8) and No. 8 Arkansas Razorbacks (22-13) to decide which of the squads is heading to the West Regional final when it tips off on Thursday at T-Mobile Arena, beginning at 7:15 PM, airing on CBS.
+A berth in the Elite Eight of the NCAA Tournament will go to either the No. 4 UConn Huskies (27-8) or the No. 8 Arkansas Razorbacks (22-13) when the teams square off in the Sweet 16.
+This contest tips off at 7:15 PM on Thursday.

-You can check out odds, spreads, over/unders and more across multiple sportsbooks for the UConn vs. Arkansas matchup in this article.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the UConn vs. Arkansas matchup.

 UConn vs. Arkansas Game Info